jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 Note that
 in some cases you might actually need to use ``f2py3`` (or, for a specific version: ``f2py3.7`` etc.) to compile the FORTRAN code so that it can be used with the version of Python you are using to run this example.
-You will than have to modify the ``F2PY = f2py`` setting in the Makefile
+You will then have to modify the ``F2PY = f2py`` setting in the Makefile

 .. pyretis-collapse-block::
    :heading: Show/hide the contents of the Makefile